seattle-javascript-401d25/13-14-two-resource-api/LAB-14.md

 * Write at least two 409 tests for your routes that would be appropriate for this error.
 This may mean you will have to put a `unique` flag on one of your schema properties if you haven't done that already in Lab 13.

 ## Stretch Goals
-* Find and utilize a well-tested npm module that can accomplish the same exact thing that our custom `modelFinder` middleware does
+* Find and utilize a well-tested and widely-used npm module that can accomplish the same thing our custom `modelFinder` middleware does
-* Find other ways to make your code DRY.
 * Research the new [ES7 async/await functionality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), and figure out how you can utilize `async/await` in your test modules in place of Promises.
 [Jest docs can get you started.](http://jestjs.io/docs/en/tutorial-async.html#async-await)

 ## Documentation